Myself in the Riser Argo float lab at University of Washington (credit: Dennis Wise)

 I am a physical oceanographer studying the sea ice and ocean around Antarctica.

 I am currently a Ph.D. candidate at the School of Oceanography at University of Washington in Seattle, WA, advised by Stephen Riser.
-I was funded through a National Defense Science and Engineering Graduate (NDSEG) Fellowship from 2017-2021.

 Recent news